cmda-bt/pt-course-19-20/readme.md

 It’s often relatively easy to come up with a complex idea.
 It’s typically hard to make a complex idea into reality.
 Keep your concept as basic as possible (while meeting this course’s criteria).
-Focus on the essentials first and add bells and whistles later.
+Focus on essentials first and add bells and whistles later.

 ### Grade